juliogomez/netdevops/README.md

 Very simple and natural language that helps understanding intuitively what the test case is supposed to do.

-Once more we will create a container, change to the required directory and run `robot` with a single command that simply specifies the directory where we want to store the resulting log, output and report (`-d good`):
+Let's run `robot` with a single command that simply specifies the directory where we want to store the resulting log, output and report (`-d good`):

 ```
-$ docker run -it --rm \
-  -v $PWD:/pyats/demos/ \
-  --env-file env.list \
-  ciscotestautomation/pyats:latest-alpine ash
-[Entrypoint] Starting pyATS Docker Image ...
-[Entrypoint] Workspace Directory: /pyats
-[Entrypoint] Activating workspace
-(pyats) /pyats # cd demos
 (pyats) /pyats/demos # robot -d good initial_snapshot.robot
 ==============================================================================
 Initial Snapshot